High-voltage direct current: Bipolar

-A bipolar system may also be installed with a metallic earth return conductor.

 Bipolar systems may carry as much as 4 GW at voltages of ±660 kV with a single converter per pole, as on the Ningdong–Shandong project in China.
-With a power rating of 2,000 MW per twelve-pulse converter, the converters for that project were (as of 2010) the most powerful HVDC converters ever built.
-Even higher powers can be achieved by connecting two or more twelve-pulse converters in series in each pole, as is used in the ±800 kV Xiangjiaba–Shanghai project in China, which uses two twelve-pulse converter bridges in each pole, each rated at 400 kV DC and 1,600 MW.
+With a power rating of 2 GW per twelve-pulse converter, the converters for that project were, As of 2010, the most powerful HVDC converters ever built.
+Even higher powers can be achieved by connecting two or more twelve-pulse converters in series in each pole, as is done in the ±800 kV Xiangjiaba–Shanghai project in China, which uses two twelve-pulse converter bridges in each pole, each rated at 400 kV DC and 1.6 GW.

 Submarine cable installations initially commissioned as a monopole may be upgraded with additional cables and operated as a bipole.

-A block diagram of a bipolar HVDC transmission system, between two stations designated A and B. AC – represents an alternating current network CON – represents a converter valve, either rectifier or inverter, TR represents a power transformer, DCTL is the direct-current transmission line conductor, DCL is a direct-current filter inductor, BS represents a bypass switch, and PM represent power factor correction and harmonic filter networks required at both ends of the link.
+A block diagram of a bipolar HVDC transmission system, between two stations designated A and B. AC – represents an alternating current network, CON – represents a converter valve, either rectifier or inverter, TR represents a power transformer, DCTL is the direct-current transmission line conductor, DCL is a direct-current filter inductor, BS represents a bypass switch, and PM represents power factor correction and harmonic filter networks required at both ends of the link.
 The DC transmission line may be very short in a back-to-back link, or extend hundreds of miles (km) overhead, underground or underwater.
 One conductor of the DC line may be replaced by connections to earth ground.

 A bipolar scheme can be implemented so that the polarity of one or both poles can be changed.
-This allows the operation as two parallel monopoles.
-If one conductor fails, transmission can still continue at reduced capacity.
+This allows operation as two parallel monopoles, so if one conductor fails, transmission can still continue at reduced capacity.
 Losses may increase if ground electrodes and lines are not designed for the extra current in this mode.
 To reduce losses in this case, intermediate switching stations may be installed, at which line segments can be switched off or parallelized.
-This was done at Inga–Shaba HVDC.
+This configuration was implemented at Inga–Shaba HVDC.